 Scroll down for more information

 In the initial appointment your Neuropsychologist will undertake a developmental history with yourself (and your child if applicable) to understand their early development and current presenting concerns.
-Standardised assessment may also commence.
 Parents and classroom teachers will be asked to complete a questionnaire detailing the child’s strengths and weaknesses in preparation for this appointment.

-A second and sometimes third assessment session where your Neuropsychologist will work one-on-one with your child to complete a range of standardised assessments tasks.
+Two assessment sessions (and occasionally a third session depending on the aim of the assessment) will occur, where your Neuropsychologist will work one-on-one with your child to complete a range of standardised assessments tasks.

 A final feedback session with your Neuropsychologist where they will explain to you all of the assessment results, findings, and recommendations (your child typically does not attend this appointment, though older children may attend where appropriate).